 There are a number of issues that can arise when you are using digital photography equipment of any kind which can lead to lost videos or photos.
 Here are some scenarios you might run into that could potentially destroy valuable photos or footage that you have taken with your GoPro.

-How To Recover Deleted, Lost or Formatted Files From a GoPro
+How To Recover Deleted Files From a GoPro

 As soon as you discover that you have lost some MP4, GPR, JPEG or audio files from your GoPro you need to stop using the device.
 This will increase the likelihood that you will be able to recover your files.

 Though they may not be visible to you, they may still exist on the SD card and be recoverable.
 That is, as long as you don’t overwrite them by continuing to use your camera.

 Some users are asking us whether Disk Drill can recover GoPro’s LRV files, which are known to be Low-Resolution Videos.
 This is a proprietary file format used by GoPro to copy, playback and share your media files within the GoPro App.

 And the good news is LRV files are, in fact, the same as regular MP4 videos, and are supported for recovery with Disk Drill with all the same conditions as any other videos.

 Another hero of the day: @Cleverfiles Disk Drill!
 Had a corrupt SD card with timelapse footage.
 None of the data recovery apps could see or mount the card.
 I then formatted the card in a @GoPro , after that the card mounted and Disk Drill recovered everything :))

 — Sybren Arnoldus (@IetsMetFilm) March 18, 2019